sharetribe/flex-docs/src/docs/concepts-messages/messages/index.md

 updated: 2022-07-21
 category: concepts-messages
 ingress:
-  Flex allows your users to communicate with each other using messages.
+  Sharetribe allows your users to communicate with each other using messages.
 This article introduces the concept of messages and how to access messages through Zapier.
 published: true
 ---